 Executive Director, Up for Growth

-The event will also feature a review of current state legislation, policy trends, and a forecast of issues to watch in 2022.
-Form participants will have the opportunity to:
+The event featured a review of current state legislation, policy trends, and a forecast of issues to watch in 2022.
+Forum participants had the opportunity to:

 - Learn how federal housing legislation aligns with state and regional goals to meet housing needs.

 - Discuss key themes and current trends in state housing policies and potential impacts.

 - Engage with interactive tools to provide input on housing policy priorities.

 - Harnessing the American Rescue Plan to Prevent and End Homelessness

 - Why Expanding Housing Choice Vouchers is Essential to Ending Homelessness, Housing Financial Services Committee Testimony from Ann Oliva